The Citadel Scholarship Programs

 Like & follow the FAO on Facebook for the latest scholarship news & information!

 Rising sophomores, juniors, and seniors must complete a separate Citadel scholarship application.
-The 2019-2020 Upperclass Cadet Scholarship Application NOW OPEN and it due by April 12, 2019.
+The 2019-2020 Upperclass Cadet Scholarship Application is CLOSED and will reopen in March 2020.
 For full evaluation of your scholarship eligibility from year-to-year, please file both your annual FAFSA and scholarship application by our priority deadlines.
 Scholarship awards are evaluated for renewal each year after spring grades post; current recipients must meet eligibility standards each year to be considered for renewal, including academic criteria and financial need (when the demonstration of financial need is required for a particular scholarship).
+Most scholarships require a student to maintain a 3.0 GPA in order for the scholarship to be renewed.

 Citadel Scholarship Program Catalog